 Retention of Micronutrients in Stir-Frying.

 Stir-frying is a technique of cooking food rapidly at high temperatures, which preserves nutrients in the vegetables, including vitamin C, folate, and antioxidants.
 This process does not leach nutrients in the water as boiling does.
-The fast preparation of food also maintains the texture and color, making food more attractive and good.
+The fast preparation of food also maintains the texture and colour, making food more attractive and good.

 Step-by-Step Recipe: Stir-Fry with Egg or Paneer